 Types of lung cancer

-There are several types of lung cancer, which are classified according to the types of cells affected.
-Cancers are named for the way the cells appear when viewed under a microscope.
+There are two main types of primary lung cancer.
+These are classified according to the type of cells affected.

-- Non-small cell lung cancer (NSCLC) – Makes up over 60% of lung cancers.
-They are classified as squamous cells carcinoma, adenocarcinoma and large cell carcinoma.
+- Non-small cell lung cancer (NSCLC) – Makes up over 85% of lung cancers.
+It may be classified as squamous cells carcinoma, adenocarcinoma or large cell undifferentiated carcinoma.

-- Small cell lung cancer (SCLC) – Makes up about 25% of lung cancers.
-Types include small cell carcinoma and mixed small cell/large cell carcinoma.
+- Small cell lung cancer (SCLC) – Makes up about 15% of lung cancers.
+It tends to start in the middle of the lungs and usually spreads more quickly than NSCLC.

-- Mesothelioma – A rare type of cancer that affects the covering of the lung (the pleura).
-It is often caused by exposure to asbestos.
-It is very different to lung cancer.
+Pleural Mesothelioma is a cancer that affects the covering of the lung (the pleura).
+It is different to lung cancer and is usually caused by exposure to asbestos.
+For more information on Mesothelioma please refer to our Understanding Mesothelioma booklet

 How common is lung cancer?

 About 2300 people (58% males, 42% females) are diagnosed with lung cancer in Queensland each year.
-It is the fifth most common cancer in Australia and is most commonly diagnosed in people aged 60 years and older.
+It is the fifth most common cancer in Australia and the average age of diagnosis is 71.
+More men than women develop lung cancer and the risk of being diagnosed before the age of 82 is 1 in 13 for men, and 1 in 21 for women.

 Risk factors for lung cancer